Despite the significant

 The Debwewin Three-City

-Anti-Racism project is a collaborative
+Anti-Racism project is a

 partnership project including an anti-racism committee and its member